 At first, I was skeptical about using a computer program for reading.
 But the progress we made is really clear and I couldn't be happier that we tried it!

-In sixth grade language arts, there is an
+In sixth grade language arts, there is an emphasis on reading comprehension and writing skills.

 6th Grade Reading Strategy and Curriculum Standards: Speaking – Reading Strategy